USGS Science Syntheses for Public Lands Management

 The ecology of invasive annual grasses (IAGs) has been well studied in relatively hot, dry regions of the Great Basin, an area notable for having high risk of establishment and expansion of IAGs following fire and other disturbances to vegetation communities.
 However, there is growing concern about unintentional spread of IAGs from vegetation treatments in cooler, wetter regions considered more resilient and resistant to annual grass invasion.
 This synthesis summarizes science information on IAGs in the middle Rockies and northwestern Great Plains, focusing on potential changes in distribution following vegetation treatments, effects of climate change, and techniques for assessing and limiting the risk of IAG spreading from vegetation treatments.
 This was a collaborative effort between the USGS, Bureau of Land Management, and U.S. Fish and Wildlife Service.

-Forthcoming Publication: Johnston, A.N., Wood, D.J.A., Ebenhoch, K., Rutherford, T.K., Maxwell, L.M., and Carter, S.K., in review, Potential risks of spreading invasive annual grasses from vegetation treatments in sagebrush and grassland ecosystems of the Middle Rockies and Northwestern Great Plains—A science synthesis to inform National Environmental Policy Act analyses: U.S. Geological Survey Scientific Investigations Report.
+Forthcoming Publication: Johnston, A.N., Wood, D.J.A., Ebenhoch, K., Rutherford, T.K., Maxwell, L.M., and Carter, S.K., in press, Potential risks of spreading invasive annual grasses from vegetation treatments in sagebrush and grassland ecosystems of the Middle Rockies and Northwestern Great Plains—A science synthesis to inform National Environmental Policy Act analyses: U.S. Geological Survey Scientific Investigations Report.

 Effects of targeted grazing on cheatgrass in the sagebrush biome